-BSE determined that both LEAs were in compliance with the requirements of 34 CFR §§300.111, 300.201, and 300.301 through 300.311.
-Therefore, no LEA had disproportionate representation of racial and ethnic groups in specific disability categories that is the result of inappropriate identification.
+BSE determined that the LEA was in compliance with the requirements of 34 CFR §§300.111, 300.201, and 300.301 through 300.311.
+Therefore, no LEA had disproportionate representation of racial and ethnic groups in specific disability categories that was the result of inappropriate identification.